What Are Rate Limits?

 - Combine related requests when possible

-When to Upgrade to Pro
+When to Upgrade to PRO

-- Regularly hit the 300/hour free tier limit
+- Regularly hit the free tier limits

 - Run automated scripts or bots